 Keep in mind that circumstances not included in the statute may not justify the use of tolling provisions.
 However, you may have additional time to file your lawsuit if you did not or could not have discovered your injuries until some period later.
 Otherwise known as the discovery rule, this gives plaintiffs sufficient time to find out about delayed injuries.

 Despite knowing about the previous information, determining whether an exception applies to you can be tricky.
 You could talk to a local personal injury attorney to learn more about tolling limitations.

 As soon as you file your injury claim against the at-fault party, you begin the process of seeking damages.
 Nevertheless, it is not the same as filing an actual lawsuit.
-In other words, the clock will begin ticking even if you have not initiated legal action.
-Those who are not aware of the statute of limitations for filing an injury suit may find they cannot obtain compensation beyond the deadline.
+In other words, the clock continues ticking down until you have initiated legal action.
+Those who are not aware of the statute of limitations for filing an injury suit will find they cannot obtain compensation beyond the deadline.

-In Fort Lauderdale, your personal injury protection (PIP) coverage is the primary means through which you can seek to recover your injuries and losses.
+In Fort Lauderdale and throughout Florida, your personal injury protection (PIP) coverage is the primary means through which you can seek to recover your injuries and losses.
 If your damages exceed your policy’s limits, you may proceed with litigation for additional compensation.

-Keep in mind that the statute of limitations may have already started running as you are busy handling your insurance claim.
-You must leave yourself enough time to gather evidence and prepare your case against the other party before the legal deadline in case you file a lawsuit later.
+Keep in mind that the statute of limitations has already started running as you are busy handling your insurance claim.
+Therefore, you must leave yourself enough time to gather evidence and prepare your case against the other party before the legal deadline, should you need to file a lawsuit later.